Cornelius de Vos

 Cornelius de Vos or de Vois or Devosse (fl.
 1565-1585), was a Dutch or Flemish mine entrepreneur and mineral prospector working in England and Scotland.
 He was said to have been a "picture-maker" or portrait artist.
 De Vos is known for gold mining in Scotland and founding saltworks at Newhaven near Edinburgh.

 Career

 In 1558 Cornelius de Vos was in London, and married Helen, the widow of a butcher, Nicholas Howe, and John Gylmyne.
 He was recorded as a member of the French church in Farringdon in 1568.

-De Vos was granted rights to mine copperas and alum in England by letters patent in 1564.
-He seems to have mined alum on the Isle of Wight and in Devon, and pursued mining concessions in Ireland.
+De Vos was granted rights to mine and make copperas and alum in England on the Isle of Wight and in Devon by letters patent in 1564, and pursued mining concessions in Ireland.
 According to his rival for Irish mining rights, William Humfrey, Cornelius de Vos obtained patents for mine drainage methods previously granted to Burchard Kranich.
 He worked for James Blount, 6th Baron Mountjoy at Canford Cliffs in Dorset, with little success.
+His mining rights in Dorset and the Isle of Wight passed to John Engelberd in 1577.